| existentialism and art for my fine art degree dissertation

 he was a gambler and i think it was living on the balance

-of winning or losing that was so important in his painting.
+of winning or losing that was so important in his painting. he asked his studio cleaner to

 throw a lump of paint at one of his canvases so it could